What is IIoT? Definition and Benefits of Industrial Internet of Things

 MES systems can connect to almost any solution in the cloud, including any Industrial IoT.
 IIoT platforms typically enter the MES conversation when:

-An organization chooses an IIoT platform instead of an MES An organization decides to extend its MES with an IIoT platform
+- An organization decides to extend its MES with an IIoT platform

-Option B is becoming a more popular choice for organizations in regulated industries.
+The second option is becoming a more popular choice for organizations in regulated industries.
 These businesses primarily focus on improving visibility and reducing costs.
 By syncing MES with an Industrial IoT platform, their existing MES can essentially build on new functionality on top of the existing system.
 MES will remain the system of record while the IIoT platform collects the data on the shop floor and serves the front-line workers.